KocUniversity/cmd-line-env/remote_machines.md

 You can check the keys by typing `ls -la ~/.ssh`, one for private and one for public.
 Check the content of the public key: `cat ~/.ssh/id_rsa.pub`.

 In order to let the server know about this, we need to copy our public key there.
-We can do that by using `ssh-copy-id` command, it'll ask you for the password of the private key.
+We can do that by using `ssh-copy-id` command, it'll ask you for the password one last time.

 `ssh-copy-id -i ~/.ssh/id_rsa.pub fguney@login.kuacc.ku.edu.tr`